autogluon/autogluon/docs/tutorials/course/fairbo.md

 df["ForeignWorker"] = df["ForeignWorker"].replace(["A201", "A202"], ["yes", "no"]).astype("category")
 ```

-We can plot a few statistics to see if there is a risk of bias, due to unbalanced data or other facotrs.
-Let's begin with checking the data we laoded.
+We can plot a few statistics to see if there is a risk of bias, due to unbalanced data or other factors.
+Let's begin with checking the data we loaded.

 ```python